Are You a Saint?

 "When he had by Himself purged our sins, sat down on the right hand of the majesty on high."

 And in Hebrews 10:10-14 it points out that Christ sat down because He had perfectly finished the work of sin-bearing.
 Verse 14 says:

 "For by one offering He has perfected forever, those who are being sanctified."

-It is that word sanctified that is the key to why the Bible calls all Christians saints, and not just a select few who supposedly merit the title.
+It is that word "sanctified" that is the key to why the Bible calls all Christians saints, and not just a select few who supposedly merit the title.

 The word sanctification is the same Greek word as holiness.
 It is the word 'hagios' meaning a separation.
 And interestingly, the word for saint comes from the same Greek word as well.
 Saint is almost always used in the plural as 'saints.'
-In Scripture there are 67 uses of the plural 'saints' as opposed to only one use of the singular 'saint.'
-And even in that instance a plurality of saints is in view.
+In Scripture, there are 67 uses of the plural 'saints' as opposed to only one use of the singular 'saint.'
+And even in that instance, a plurality of saints is in view.
 This use is found in Philippians 4:21 where Paul says to: "Greet every saint in Christ Jesus."

 Saints are those who have been set apart for the Lord and His Kingdom.
 Even though the Lord expects His saints to live godly lives, it is not their godly character that makes them saints.
 It is rather the fact that they are related to Jesus Christ through faith and set apart for His glory.
-Paul even uses this term of the Corinthian church, even though it had some carnal Christians living there.
+Paul even uses this term of the Corinthian church, although it had some carnal Christians living there.
 He says to them: